shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 **Hotspot mode is not supported on the Baofeng RD-5R / DM-5R because the hardware does not support reliable USB communications while the radio is transmitting**

-* The USB connection between the radio and the host system e.g. PiStar needs to be protected from RF injection, otherwise the USB connection will be occasionally be reset when the radio is transmitting, which will cause the hotspot to stop working.
+* The USB connection between the radio and the host system e.g. PiStar needs to be protected from RF injection, otherwise the USB connection will occasionally be reset when the radio is transmitting, which will cause the hotspot to stop working.
 * Do not use the antenna on top of the radio when in hotspot mode, this usually causes RF injection problems which can't be resolved by screening or ferrite chokes.
 * Connect the radio to an external antenna.
 * Use ferrite RFI protection on the USB cable.